pesout/Dwarferizer/README.md

 The `countiny_rang()` function returns `true` or `false`, if is `c` between 65 and 90 (or isn't).
 The subtraction (`d = c - 39;`) result transfered to the Oct numeral system gives us the same value as from the table.

+It means following: If is input e.g. `Hello`, appropriate output would be: `7063545405`.

 **The Dwarferizer isn't ready to use.
 But don't worry, we are coding as fast as possible.**

 ## Links